aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PDF to ODT" h2="Render PDF to ODT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to ODT</h2>

+The OpenDocument Text (ODT) format is an open standard for word processing documents.
+It is an XML-based file format that is used for creating and storing text documents such as reports, books, and brochures.
+ODT files are compatible with many different applications, including Microsoft Word, OpenOffice, and LibreOffice.
+As such, it is a popular choice for sharing documents between different platforms.

+<h2>How Aspose.Total Helps for PDF to ODT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PDF to ODT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PDF file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to ODT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PDF to ODT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PDF file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to ODT.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their own applications.
+It supports a wide range of features, including text extraction, image extraction, page manipulation, and more.
+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, and convert Word documents from within their own applications.
+It supports a wide range of features, including document conversion, text manipulation, document comparison, and more.

+By combining the power of Aspose.PDF for C++ and Aspose.Words for C++, developers can easily convert PDF to ODT in two simple steps.
+This makes it easy for developers to share documents between different platforms, without having to worry about compatibility issues.
+Furthermore, Aspose.Total for C++ is a cost-effective solution that provides developers with a comprehensive suite of file format automation libraries, making it easy to automate document conversion tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}